sigsergv/pyrone/docs/index.rst

 =============================

 Pyrone is a standard WSGI application so you can use any method for provisioning WSGI apps.
-In this instruction we describe installing process using Ubuntu/Debian OS with python version 2.7, web server nginx, WSGI container server uWSGI and MySQL database engine.
+In this instruction we describe installing process using Ubuntu/Debian with python veriosn 3.3 or greater, web server nginx, WSGI container server uWSGI and MySQL database engine.
+Python2 is not supported anymore.

-I recommend you to create separate system user for the application, it's secure and simple.
-In this manual all instructions assume system user ``blog`` with home directory ``/home/blog``, it's regular non-privileged user.
+I recommend you (for security reasons) to create separate system user for the application.
+In this manual all instructions assume system user ``blog`` with home directory ``/home/blog``, it's a regular non-privileged user.

 All linux shell commands in this manual have prefixes, if prefix is ``$`` then command must be executed using user ``blog`` shell session, and commands with the prefix ``#`` must be executed in root shell session.